 One Month Until LaunchX Summer

-We’re just one month away from the start of LaunchX Summer 2020!
+It is just one month until LaunchX Summer 2020!

 Soon this summer’s students will be coming together to form startup teams and launch real companies in a variety of online forums such as our course platform, Zoom classroom sessions, and video sessions with mentors and teammates.
 We’re excited about the new opportunities that working remotely presents to allow more customized learning experiences and access to awesome resources.